-The Group offers all staff the choice of making contributions into a defined contribution pension scheme, which the Group will match up to a specified limit.
+Vitality offers all staff the choice of making contributions into a defined contribution pension scheme, which Vitality will match up to a specified limit.

-The Group has no defined benefit pension liabilities.
+Vitality has no defined benefit pension liabilities.

 B.1.4 Material transactions during the reporting period with shareholders, with persons who exercise a significant influence on the undertaking, and with members of the administrative, management or supervisory body